phac-nml/mikrokondo/docs/subworkflows/bin_contigs.md

 ## Input

-- contigs
-- reads
+- Contig file (fasta) from the `FinalAssembly` dir
+	- This is the final contig file from the last step in the CleanAssemble workflow (taking into account any skip flags that have been used)
-- metadata
+- metadata from prior tools

 ## Outputs
+- Assembly
+    - PostProcessing
+        - Metagenomic
+            - BinnedContigs

-- metadata
+                - SAMPLE
-- binned contigs
+                    - CONTIG